Digital Minimalism

 Controlled access beats fake abstinence

 The issue is not one intentional use.
 The issue is when that use turns into browsing, checking, refreshing, and coming back again.
+That is why stopping automatic app opening matters more than building a perfect-looking home screen.

 Approach Strength Weakness